Below are some of the most frequently-asked questions we get from first-time cruisers. Simply click on a question and the answer will appear below.

 While cruise ships are not comprehensive medical facilities, cruise lines understand that some people may have health needs during a cruise.
 Thus they are committed to providing first response and emergency care to guests until they can be transferred to a shoreside medical facility.
 Most cruise lines have 24-hour medical services and staff operating under guidelines developed in conjunction with the American College of Emergency Physicians (AECP).
 Cruise lines and Premier Custom Travel encourage vacationers to obtain medical insurance, travel with adequate supplies of medical prescriptions and devices and to disclose pre-existing medical conditions before sailing.

 Almost all cruise ships have laundry facilities and many provide dry-cleaning services.
 There is, however, an additional charge for professional laundry and dry-cleaning services.
 Many ships also have self-service launderettes.

 Nearly every full-size ship has public rooms or a conference center to offer as meeting space for private or corporate groups.
 Many feature dedicated meeting facilities.
-If you’d like to make meeting or incentive travel arrangements, ask your Custom Travel Concierge to contact the cruise line’s group sales department to coordinate schedules and arrange for any special requirements.
+If you’d like to make meeting or incentive travel arrangements, ask your Certified Travel Consultant to contact the cruise line’s group sales department to coordinate schedules and arrange for any special requirements.
 Your ship may also be able to offer audio-visual equipment, communications, meeting coordinators, secretarial and printing services and more.

 Cruise lines feature special pre-or post-hotel packages that allow you to extend your vacation in either your port of embarkation or debarkation.